 To calculate how many lumens you need, you need to figure out the area of your workshop area.

 Lumen calculation example:

-Since you should install 300 lumens per square foot for workshop areas, this comes out to 4,500 lumens total necessary to adequately light your workshop table area.
+Since you should install 300 lumens per square foot for workshop areas, this comes out to 4,500 lumens to adequately light your workshop table area.

 Types of lights: Incandescent vs. Fluorescent Lighting vs. LED

-How much lighting you need for your garage doesn’t depend just on what you’re planning to do in the garage, it depends on what kind of lighting you install.
+How much lighting you need for your garage doesn’t depend on what you plan to do in the garage.

 There are several different kinds of lights available:

-Advantages to LED and CFL lights:
+Advantages of LED and CFL lights:

-For example, a 60-watt light bulb emits 800 lumens, while a similar brightness LED light only uses between 6-8 watts!.
+For example, a 60-watt light bulb emits 800 lumens, while a similar brightness LED light only uses between 6-8 watts!

 It also means you won’t need to look for ways to keep your garage cool, which is a big deal here in Florida.